Updated Jan 19, 2026

 What Is a Spring Mattress?

 Spring mattresses, also known as innerspring mattresses, are the most traditional type of mattress.
 They are great for back sleepers and those with lower back pain.
-They are also an ideal option for individuals who find that foam mattresses do not offer the support they need.
+They are also an ideal option for individuals who find that foam mattresses do not offer the feel they prefer.

 Average price: